Arunodaya9027/Fashion-Recommendation-System/README.md

 streamlit run main.py
 ```

-On any problem, delete the img_embeddings.py and img_features.py file and run the app.py file again.
+On any problem, delete the img_features_embedding.pkl and img_files.pkl file and run the app.py file again.

 ## Built With